 Member Services - A department within our plan responsible for answering your questions about your membership, benefits, grievances, and appeals.
-See Chapter 2 for information about how to contact Member Services.
+See Chapter 2 for information about

 Network - The doctors and other health care professionals, hospitals, and other health care facilities or providers that provide covered services to our members and to accept our payment and any plan cost sharing as payment in full.
 See Chapter 1, Section 3 for more information about networks.